9. They never attended church to begin with.

 They don’t see the full timeline of the gospel for every season of life.
 Instead, we’ve dumbed down the message, pumped up the volume and act surprised when…

 Are we surprised they are leaving church?
 It’s not that our students “got smarter” when they left home, rather someone actually treated them as intelligent.
 Rather than dumbing down the message, the agnostics and atheists treat our youth as intelligent and challenge their intellect with “deep thoughts” of question and doubt.

 Many of these “doubts” have been answered, in great depth, over the centuries of our faith.
 However…

 7. You sent them out unarmed.

-Let’s just be honest, most of our churches are sending youth into the world embarrassingly ignorant of our faith.
+Let’s just be honest, most of our churches are sending youth into the world embarrassingly ignorant of our faith which plays a role in them leaving church.
 How could we not?